 I have worked with Communities of Practice in organisations for several years.
-One recent trend I have seen is the use of the word community when people are talking about the more formal construct of a practice.
-When people overlook the attributes and values of a community, they miss out on what makes a community of practice magic.
+One recent trend I have seen is people using the term community when talking about the more formal construct of a practice.
+When people overlook the attributes and values of a community, they miss out on what makes a community of practice magic, this post will explain the differences and overlaps.

 Definition of a practice